Maximise Your Impact: A Practical Guide to Carbon Accounting

 Carbon accounting is all about estimating, keeping track of, and sharing the amount of gases that can warm the planet (like carbon dioxide) released or captured due to an organisation's actions.

 One major method is the Greenhouse Gas Protocol, often called the GHG Protocol.
-It categorises emissions into three main areas: emissions from the company's own activities (scope 1), emissions from the energy the company uses (scope 2), and emissions related to making, using, and getting rid of the company's products or services (scope 3).
+It categorises emissions into three main areas: emissions from the company's own activities (Scope 1), emissions from the energy the company uses (Scope 2), and emissions related to making, using, and getting rid of the company's products or services (Scope 3).

 For small to medium-sized businesses, using the GHG Protocol is an excellent first step.
 It offers solid methods to identify which activities produce the most carbon emissions.
+With this knowledge, these businesses can make smart choices about how to decrease their carbon emissions.

 Decide on your focus